Institutional Revolutionary Party: Second time in opposition: 2018–present

-In April 2018, Forbes republished a British news program Channel 4 News story claiming the existence of proof of ties between the PRI and Cambridge Analytica, which was previously implicated in Russian meddling in the 2016 U.S. presidential election, suggesting a "modus operandi" in Mexico similar to the one in the United States.
+In April 2018, Forbes magazine republished a story by British television news program Channel 4 News claiming the existence of proof of ties between the PRI and Cambridge Analytica, which was previously implicated in Russian meddling in the 2016 U.S. presidential election, suggesting a "modus operandi" in Mexico similar to the one in the United States.
 The information indicated they worked together at least until January 2018.
 An investigation was requested.
 The PRI has denied ever contracting Cambridge Analytica.
 The New York Times acquired the 57-page proposal of Cambridge Analytica's outlining a strategy of collaboration to benefit the PRI by hurting MORENA's candidate López Obrador.
 The political party rejected Cambridge Analytica's offer but paid the firm to not help the other candidates.

 In the 2018 general election, as part of the Todos por México coalition, the PRI suffered a monumental legislative defeat, scoring the lowest number of seats in the party's history.
 Presidential candidate José Antonio Meade also only scored 16.4% of the votes, finishing in third place, while the party only managed to elect 42 deputies (down from 203 of 2015) and 14 senators (down from 61 in 2012).
 The PRI was also defeated in each of the nine elections for state governor; the National Regeneration Movement won four, PAN three, and the Social Encounter Party and Citizens' Movement each with one.

 Amid the party's worsening electoral performance, it has attempted to redefine itself as a social democratic party since 2021.

 In the 2024 general election, as part of the Fuerza y Corazón por México coalition, the party supported independent candidate Xóchitl Gálvez (considered close to the National Action Party) for President, who finished in second place.
 The party recorded its worst result by vote share in its history, although narrowly managed to avoid its worst seat results thanks to a slight gain made in the Senate.
 It was also the first time in its history that the party failed to win at least 10 constituency seats in the Chamber of Deputies.